WIttyJudge/wittyjudge.github.io/content/posts/tcp-header/index.md

 | Urgent Point          | 16          | Offset indicating urgent data                |
 | Options               | 0-320       | Optional parameters                          |

-**Source Port** - identifies the port of the sending application.
+**Source Port** identifies the port of the sending application.

-**Destination Port** - identifies the port of the receiving application.
+**Destination Port** identifies the port of the receiving application.

-**Sequence number** - indicates the sequence number of the first data byte in the TCP segment.
+**Sequence number** indicates the sequence number of the first data byte in the TCP segment.
 It helps to ensure that data is correctly ordered and reassembled at the receiver.

-**Acknowledgment number** – If the ACK flag is set, this field contains the acknowledgment number of the next expected data byte by the sender.
+**Acknowledgment number** – if the ACK flag is set, this field contains the acknowledgment number of the next expected data byte by the sender.
 It acknowledges the receipt of previously received data.

-**Header Length (**HLEN**)** - Also know as the **Data Offset**, it specified the size of the TCP header in 32-bit [words](https://en.wikipedia.org/wiki/Word_%28computer_architecture%29).
+**Header Length (**HLEN**)** - also know as the **Data Offset**, it specified the size of the TCP header in 32-bit [words](https://en.wikipedia.org/wiki/Word_%28computer_architecture%29).
 The minimum size header is 5 words (20 bytes) and the maximum is 15 words (60 bytes).

-**Reserved** - comprises a few bits that are currently set to zero and are reserved for possible future use by the TCP protocol or related specifications.
+**Reserved** comprises a few bits that are currently set to zero and are reserved for possible future use by the TCP protocol or related specifications.

-**Flags** - indicate specific conditions or actions related to the TCP communication.
+**Flags** indicate specific conditions or actions related to the TCP communication.
 Here is a list of commonly used flags:

 - **SYN (Synchronize)** is used to initialize TCP connection.
 When a device wants to establish connection with another device, which is also called a three-way handshake, it sends a TCP segments with SYN flag.3